 For immediate bills, repairs, or other emergency purchases that don’t exceed $1,000, don’t borrow against your home or overuse your credit cards when tackling these expenses.
 An installment loan from a CAB (an acronym that stands for Credit Access Business) can help cover the cost of small bills and repairs more effectively than other financial products.

 When you arrange your installment loan with a CAB specialist like MoneyKey, you can expect flexible repayment terms that give you a better chance at paying off your debt on time.
-Instead of one single due date on which the entirety of your loan is paid, online installment loans’ repayments are scheduled over several paydays.
-What that schedule looks like will depend upon your pay schedule and your application so be sure to check out their website to find out more details.
+Instead of one single due date on which the entirety of your loan is paid, online installment loans repayments are scheduled over several paydays.
+What that schedule looks like will depend upon your pay schedule and your application so be sure to check out their website to learn about flexible money borrowing options and make debt a thing of the past.

 Once you start paying off necessities and consumer debt, you can use your budget to prepare for the future.
 Make impulse buys and frivolous overspending as gauche as wearing white after Labor Day.
 Focus on the goals that you care about, like next year’s summer vacation and your retirement’s 401(k), instead of thoughtless purchases like the latest Pat McGrath makeup kit and an out of contract upgrade to the Galaxy S8.